 Chili con carne or chilli con carne, meaning ‘chili with meat’, also known as simply chili or chilli, is a spicy stew containing chili peppers, meat, and often tomatoes and beans.
 Other seasonings may include garlic, onions, and cumin.
 The original dish originated in southern Texas with working-class Mexican women.Wikipedia

-Whether you call it chilli con carne or beef chilli, or even just chilli (or any spelling variation thereof!) it’s such a tasty and comforting dish that you can serve with rice or over a baked potato, or if you want to keep it low-carb, take out the beans and it leave out the sides.
+Whether you call it chilli con carne or beef chilli, or even just chilli (or any spelling variation thereof!) it’s such a tasty and comforting dish that you can serve with rice or over a baked potato, or if you want to keep it low-carb, take out the beans and leave out the side of rice or potatoes.

 This Slimming World version uses lean beef mince (ground beef) and is also filled with mushrooms, red bell peppers, and black beans.